deadseal001/Regex_Tutorial/README.md

 `^`[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+`$`

 Anchors do not match any chararcters at all.
 Instead, they match a position before, after or between chararcters.
 They were used to "anchor" the regex match a certain position.
-The caret `^` matches the position before the first character in the string.
-For example, ^a to abc matches the first character of the string abc.
-But ^b to abc does not match the second letter b in string abc, because the character b is not the first character of string abc.
+The caret `^` matches the position before the first character in the word.
+For example, `^a` to abc matches the first character of the word abc.
+But `^b` to abc does not match the second letter b in word abc, because the character b is not the first character of word abc.

 ### Quantifiers